mmKALLL/Neuroking/README.md

 2) Allow people to share their creations with others <br />

 In my opinion, it should be possible to accomplish these goals while making the source code available. <br />
-If it becomes popular, I aim to allow people to monetize their modules in an app-store style. <br />
+If it becomes popular, I might aim to allow people to monetize their modules in an app-store style. <br />

-The basic structure is more or less ready, but will most likely go through a couple of reiteration cycles to ensure maximal quality. <br />
+The basic structure is more or less ready, but will most likely go through a couple of reiteration cycles to ensure maximal quality before I really dig into it. <br />

 Since this is a project which I'm only working on during my free time, it will most likely take a while to flesh out new features...
 However, said features will definitely be full of awesome. <br />